 Financial statements of a Company are the introductory and formal periodic reports through which the commercial operation communicates fiscal information to its possessors and other external parties which include investors, duty authorities, government, workers, etc. These typically relate to (a) the balance distance ( position statement) at the end of the counting period, and (b) the statement of profit and loss of a company.
 Nowadays, the cash inflow statement is also taken as an integral element of the financial statements of a company.

 Nature of Financial Statements

-The following points explain the nature of financial statements:
+The following points explain the nature of the financial statements of a Company: